damien-carcel/KhatovarWeb/README.md

 This repository contain the source code of the CMS handling the web site of the medieval association : [“La compagnie franche du Khatovar”](http://www.compagniefranchedukhatovar.fr/)

-#TODO
+# TODO

+## Features
-* Optimize presentation on the photo admin page.
+- Optimize presentation on the photo admin page (accordion)

-* Appearance, contacts and future show pages
+- Optimize mobile theme (especially the menu)
+- Use photos instead of links in listing/index pages
+- Customize login page using the Khatovar theme
+- Make it possible to edit/organize the menu
-* RSS feeds
+- RSS feeds
-* Connection to the facebook page for automatic posts when adding a new show
+- Connection to the facebook page and the blog for automatic posts when adding a new appearance

+## Technical
+- Use SASS
+- Use bootstrap (already provided by Documents dependency) for the forms, buttons and accordion
+- Add memos alongside the form fields, so explanation will not be needed in the documentation anymore
+- Form fields that depends from one another must be dynamic (for example: hidding a field as long as an other one has not the correct value for it to be display)

 # License